 THINGS YOU NEED TO KNOW ABOUT SEOUL

-Like in any other countries, best to stay in an accommodation where there’s a near train or Airport Limousine bus stop.
+Like in any other countries, best to stay in an accommodation where there’s a near train station or Airport Limousine bus stop.

 G Guesthouse Itaewon – If you have watched Itaewon Class, this is where Jang Geun-soo lives.
 Same place where Park Saero-yi met Jo Yi-seo for the first time.

 TRANSPORTATION.
 Main mode of transportation in Seoul is their subway.
 Like in Japan, riding their train is a breeze.
-There are also buses and cabs everywhere but riding a train is faster, easier and more affordable.
+There are also buses and cabs everywhere but riding the train is faster, easier and more affordable.

 TOURING.
 No tour guide needed when in Seoul.
-Just research the places that you wish to visit prior to your arrival, and familiarize yourself with the subway stations and exits so you won’t get lost and waste time and energy.
+Just research the places that you wish to visit prior to your arrival and familiarize yourself with the subway stations and exits so you won’t get lost and waste time and energy.

-THINGS YOU NEED TO HAVE
+THINGS YOU NEED TO HAVE WHEN YOU VISIT SEOUL

 Comfy footwear.
-You will do lots and lots of walking so you need a comfortable shoes to last you all throughout your trip.
-Sneakers is good idea.
+You will do lots and lots of walking so you need comfortable shoes to last you all throughout your trip.
+Sneakers is a good idea.